eddyojb88/django-flow-forge/docs/debugging.md

 # Debugging

-## Running selective tasks in a Flow / Pipeline
+## Running selective tasks in a Pipeline
 If you only want to run a small portion of the pipeline, you can comment out registered tasks of the flow.
 When you go to run the flow, you can insert the ```ignore_task_dependencies``` keyword: